Argentina Fishing Lodges

 Do I need a visa to fish in Argentina?

-Most travelers from North America, the EU, and many other countries do not need a visa for short fishing trips to Argentina.
-Stays of up to 90 days are visa-free, but it’s important to check current entry and passport validity requirements before traveling, as regulations can change.
+Most travelers from North America, the EU, Australia, and the UK do not need a visa for short fishing trips to Argentina.
+Stays of up to 90 days are typically visa-free.
+Check current entry requirements and passport validity rules before traveling, as regulations can change.

 What are the catch-and-release regulations in Argentina?